foo123/Contemplate/README.md

 ![Contemplate jsperf](/screenshots/jsperf-2014-08.png)

 This resulted in great performance increase as shown below.
-Contemplate engine (JavaScript, 0.6.6) new jsper performance tests are [jsperf here](http://jsperf.com/js-template-engines-performance/95) (see changelog for 0.6.6)
+Contemplate engine (JavaScript, 0.6.6) new jsper performance tests are [here](http://jsperf.com/js-template-engines-performance/95) (see changelog for 0.6.6)

 Contemplate is (consistently) 2nd place (near 1st place) on all browsers.